KG90-EG/POC-MarketPredictor-ML/README.md

    - Add both AAPL (stocks) and bitcoin (crypto) to the same watchlist
    - Get live prices, predictions, and investment insights for all assets
    - Toggle between stock and crypto search modes with visual indicators
+   - **Language selector** in the header to switch between English, German, Italian, and Spanish (saved to local preference)

 ### Training Your Model